 - Avoid backpacks.
 Backpacks are a target for gypsies and pick pockets.
-You will not know that you have been robbed until you reach for your wallet and it is no longer there.
-The best option is a cross body bag where your hand is very close to the opening.
+You will not know that you have been robbed until you reach for your wallet, and it is no longer there.
+The best option is a cross body bag where your hand is close to the opening.

 - Natural make up.
-American women love their make up.
-In many countries too much make up is considered a tacky and you will be noticed.
-Travel with light make up if you need it. it’s easier to travel without having to put your face on every day.
+American women love their makeup.
+In many countries too much make-up is considered tacky, and you will be noticed.
+Travel with light make-up if you need it.
+It is easier to travel without having to put your face on every day.